 The Bates history is also on line for this and other PA units.

 Source: Bates, Samuel P., History of the Pennsylvania Volunteers, 1861-65, Harrisburg, 1868-1871.

-We have 56 individuals in the AotW database for this unit:
+We have 58 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Pvt||Kline, William||KIA 09/17|